Koromix/rygel/doc/functions.md

 })
 console.log('Hello World!');

-// This program will print "Hello World!", and then "Result: 1257"
+// This program will print:
+//   Hello World!
+//   Result: 1257
 ```

 These calls are executed by worker threads.
 It is **your responsibility to deal with data sharing issues** in the native code that may be caused by multi-threading.